-- Achievement of ALL the Core Competencies must be demonstrated during assessment. - Assessment will take the form of two written papers of three hours each and a clinical proficiency in major areas. - During the clinical proficiency the candidate may be required to perform, demonstrate or describe any clinical procedure relevant to the eight fields described in these regulations. - A successful pass mark of 60% in the written exam will be the required entry level for the clinical proficiency evaluation where the pass mark will also be 60%.
+- Achievement of ALL the core competencies must be demonstrated during assessment. - Assessment will take the form of two written papers of three hours each and clinical proficiency. - During the clinical proficiency the candidate may be required to perform, demonstrate or describe any clinical procedure relevant to the eight fields described in these regulations. - A successful pass mark of 60% in the written exam will be the required entry level for the clinical proficiency evaluation where the pass mark will also be 60%.